These $250 earbuds auto-mold to your ears for a perfect fit

 Lots of gadgets come with their own apps these days.
 But few offer the full bedside manner of the Fits app.
 It instructed me to pull out the headphones and place them into my ears.
 Then it began to play music, urging me to rotate them until I got the right level of bass.

 Everything about this app looks and sounds like some new age spa, from its ethereal soundtrack to its water-like graphics.
-“That app serves as a means of reducing anxiety, holding your hand to make sure you go seamlessly,” says Daniel Blimer, head of new product introductions at UE.
+“That app serves as a means of reducing anxiety, holding your hand to make sure you go seamlessly,” says Daniel Blumer, head of new product introductions at UE.
 On one hand you might critique UE for taking itself too seriously—this is just a pair of headphones.
 But I must admit, the stakes feel real, because I know I’m about to hit some button that will make these headphones mold permanently.

 Once I’m happy with the sound, a brief countdown begins, and I’m instructed to push the Fits gently into my ears for 60 seconds.
 That’s when they light up blue, and I realize that the Fits are growing warm inside my ear canals.